 a.
 College GPA of at least 2.50 or higher for a minimum of 12 academic credits, excluding lower than 100-level courses, HPE activity, studio and performance classes (if applicable).

-e.
-BIO-233: Anatomy and Physiology I or college equivalent with a C grade or better.
+d.
+BIO-233: or college equivalent with a C grade or higher.

 Contact the Health Careers Student Success Navigator to confirm completion of steps 1 & 2 and placement on the qualified list.

 While on the qualified list complete as many of the required program support courses as possible in the Surgical Technologist program.
 This degree does NOT have to be completed to be eligible for admission / entry to the Surgical Technologist program.
 Only program admission requirements must be completed to be placed on the qualified list and begin the program when the next open seat occurs and final approval has been given by the Surgical Technologist Program Director.

 - Civil Society and Culture: Compare and contrast the United States globally with other nations or regions, addressing one or both of the following: (1) social, economic, political and cultural issues or (2) patterns of diversity or inequality, including racial, ethnic, religious or gender differences.

 - Communication: Effectively communicate ideas appropriate to their discipline using Standard English, through written and verbal communication.